Think2SQL: Reinforce LLM Reasoning Capabilities for Text2SQL: Methodology

 \section{Methodology}

+To evaluate the influence of reasoning on the Text2SQL task, we evaluate the impact of reasoning on Text2SQL across multiple LLM training regimes.
+Text2SQL was chosen for its practical importance, recent advancements~\cite{Google2025Gemini}, and LLM familiarity.
+In addition, SQL queries are executable and verifiable, making them ideal for this study.

-This section is organized as follows:~\cref{sec:pb} formalizes the Text2SQL problem and the related notation;~\cref{sec:sft} details the SFT procedure and describes the training dataset; finally,~\cref{sec:rlvr} and~\cref{sec:rewards} thoroughly describe the RLVR training framework and the reward functions adopted in our work, respectively.
+This section is structured as follows: (i) we define the Text2SQL problem and its formalization, (ii) we detail the Supervised Fine-Tuning (SFT) training procedure and the dataset creation, and (iii) we outline the Reinforcement Learning with Verifiable Reward (RLVR) training framework.